 Any way you look at it this Cartwright Broadfork hand tiller, ( a gardening tool favored by organic growers) is the best broadfork you can buy.

-Above: For tilling up extremely hard clay soil it's sometimes necessary to put your full weight on the broadfork, leaning from side to side to work the tines into the soil a few inches.
-For tilling new or difficult ground it's best to only imbed the tines a few inches on the first pass.
+Above: For tilling up extremely hard clay soil it's sometimes necessary to put your full weight on the broad fork, leaning from side to side to work the tines into the soil a few inches.
+For tilling new or difficult ground it's best to only insert the tines a few inches on the first pass.
 The next pass can be a few inches deeper and in a direction perpendicular to the first.

-"I can assure you that you'll find my newly designed broadfork, built by an Indiana master welder, a thoroughly reliable garden tool and a pleasure to work with." --Richard Cartwright
+"I can assure you that you'll find my sturdy uni-body broadfork, built by an Indiana master welder, a thoroughly reliable garden tool and a pleasure to work with." --Richard Cartwright

 "I got the broadfork and it works very well.

 I prefer your design with the horizontal pull bar because it makes

 for a stiffer unit.
 It turned my garden faster than with a shovel.